enayatmoallemi/Scenario_Modelling/README.md

- # *Scenario modelling of the sustainable development goals under uncertainty*
+ # *Global change scenario modelling and the implications for sustainability*

  by *Enayat A. Moallemi, Lei Gao, Sibel Eker, and Brett A. Bryan*

- This paper is submitted for publication to *Earth's Future*.
+ This paper is submitted for publication to **.

  ## Abstract